liamstoica/portfolio/src/content/blog/post-three.md

 ## The Misconception About Design

-Many early founders treat design as a phase that comes after concept validation.
-They see it as a surface layer or a style exercise.
+In almost every early founder conversation I have, the same misconception shows up.
+Design is treated like something that happens later.
+After the idea feels validated.
+After the pitch deck is done.
+After the “real work” starts.

-In reality, design is one of the most powerful strategic tools for early-stage teams.
+But from what I have seen across early teams, design is one of the strongest strategic tools a founder can use at the beginning.

-- It shapes thinking.
+- Design shapes thinking.
 - It reveals value.
 - It aligns teams.
-- It eliminates wasted cycles.
+- It removes wasted cycles.

-The sooner design enters the conversation, the faster a product finds its direction.
+The earlier design enters the room, the faster a product finds direction.

 ## Design Simplifies Complexity

-A startup is a collection of moving parts.
-Ideas.
-Risks.
-Resources.
-Timelines.
-Constraints.
-Assumptions.
+Early-stage teams sit inside a cloud of ideas, opinions, risks, and assumptions.
+I see this constantly in workshops and discovery calls.
+Everyone is talking, but no one is seeing the same picture.

 Design brings order to this chaos.

-With a single diagram or flow, a messy conversation becomes structured.
-Once structured, it becomes manageable.
+With a simple diagram, a messy 40 minute conversation becomes a shared understanding.
+Once the problem is visual, it becomes manageable.
 Once manageable, it gains momentum.

-The strength of design is not decoration.
+The strength of design is not aesthetics.
 It is clarity.

 ## Design Accelerates Learning

-Startups survive by learning faster than the market shifts.
-Design enables this by creating artifacts that can be tested immediately.
+A startup survives by learning faster than everyone else.
+Design speeds this up by creating artifacts that can be tested immediately.

 These artifacts include:
 - sketches